Explanatory picture of Nvidia's tech stack and connection with data servers

 Why is Nvidia so successful in the automotive industry?

 The company's Nvidia DRIVE platform, launched in 2015, represents a complete ecosystem for AVs, including hardware for real-time perception, mapping, and decision-making.
-At the heart of this platform is Nvidia’s powerful processors like the Orin system-on-chip (SoC), which boasts impressive computational performance critical for autonomous driving tasks.
+Central to this platform is Nvidia’s powerful processors like the Orin system-on-chip (SoC), which offers impressive computational performance critical for autonomous driving tasks.
 Such complete ecosystems and SoC's are not easy to develop (we won't get into the details in this article), and provide a huge value add to car manufacturers.
 They do not need to invest heavily into developing such solutions themselves, they do not have to worry about software and hardware releases and their fluid synchronisation and most of all: they do not have to train the models themselves to reach market expectations.
 Incumbant solutions such as Nvidias', while expensive, can often provide a positive business case.
 The Nvidia platform is built to handle a variety of driving functions, from basic ADAS to fully autonomous systems, ensuring scalability and future-proofing for automakers.

 What is special about NVIDIA Drive platform?